What is chromium?

 Is there any validity to the claims that chromium supplements can build muscle or burn fat?

 After roughly two decades of careful studies, researchers still aren't certain if chromium supplements have any effect on muscles but believe it is probably not effective for weight loss.
 While some studies have found small benefits from the supplements, others have found nothing.
 A 2003 review of 24 studies found that 200 to 1,000 mcg of chromium per day produced no significant benefits to body mass or composition.
+A study published by the National Institutes of health in 2013 found there was nothing to support chromium as a weight loss answer.
 There continues to be controversy surrounding chromium supplements, but one point is clear: Anyone looking for instant, dramatic changes in their body shape had better look for a different magic pill.

 The chromium craze got its start years ago when researchers at the U.S. Department of Agriculture reported that 200 mcg (a microgram is one-millionth of a gram) of daily chromium supplements significantly increased the lean body mass of college football players and other male athletes during six weeks of resistance training in a double-blind study.
 But most studies in recent years have had less promising results.
 Researchers at the University of Oklahoma gave 20 college wrestlers daily doses of either 200 mcg of chromium picolinate or a placebo (dummy pill) during 14 weeks of preseason training.
 At the end of the training period, the wrestlers taking the placebo had gained just as much strength and muscle as the group taking chromium.